 NEXTDC eyes up Darwin, NT, as next data centre pad

-NEXTDC has purchased land in Australia’s Northern Territory, which is set to be the site of the company’s newest data centre.
+NEXTDC has purchased land in Australia’s Northern Territory, which is set to be the site of the company’s newest data center.

 While full details will be revealed this month, NEXTDC’s CEO Craig Scroggie says the partnership with the Northern Territory Government will help to strengthen the state’s digital industry.